 Why the World is Crazy (leaflet)

-We take hierarchy for granted, and praise so-called “representative democracy.”
-But hierarchy concentrates power, and power corrupts, as the Stanford Prison Experiment proved.
-We see it all around us, at every level: Authoritarians beat their children, white men discriminate against people of color and women, bosses bully workers, guards torture inmates, and police shoot the poor.
-Our politicians start wars to make themselves richer, and lie to cover it up – yet we honor them; evidently we suffer from a national Stockholm syndrome.
-Throughout our society, we need to replace hierarchical coercion with horizontal networking.
+Hierarchy — including so-called “representative democracy” — concentrates power.
+Power corrupts, as the Stanford Prison Experiment proved.
+We see it at every level: Authoritarians beat their children, men abuse women, bosses bully workers, guards torture inmates, whites lynch colors, and police shoot the unarmed.
+The rich and powerful start wars to make themselves richer, and lie to cover it up – yet we honor them with statues; we suffer from a national Stockholm syndrome.
+The solution is to replace hierarchical coercion with horizontal networking, throughout all our activities.

 Property, too, concentrates power.
 Trade increases inequality, which is now enormous; Gilens and Page proved we are ruled by the rich.
 Corporations don’t pay for externalities, unmeasured side effects of trade, including war, poverty, and the collapse of the ecosystem, which is coming bigger and faster than most people understand.
 Our jobs lack meaning; that’s why we hate Mondays.
 We can’t care about others while competing against them.
 Lonely selfishness is not superficial corruption that can be reformed away; rather, it is the basis of our economic system and our whole way of life.

 But we’re all alike inside, so look within to see the better world that is possible.
 We’ll be made safe by a culture of caring and sharing that leaves no one behind, so no one wants to hurt us.
 The first step is to get more people talking about it.